 Overall, cachets covering all or most of the envelope have become popular.
-These include the artist hand-painted covers which usually command a premium over such mass-produced fare as that marketed by Artcraft, Artmaster, Fleetwood, and other popular brands.
+The cachet trend began in the early 1900s and is reminiscent of 19th-century advertising design.
+Hand-painted artist covers usually command a premium over mass-produced cachets, such as those marketed by Artcraft, Artmaster, Fleetwood, and other popular brands.

-The one certainty in the world of FDC collecting is that blank first day covers with only stamp and cancel are virtually worthless in today's stamp collecting marketplace.
+The one certainty in the world of first-day cover collecting is that blank first-day covers are virtually worthless in today's stamp collecting marketplace.
 In general, only stamps canceled with the first-day date are deemed collectible without a cachet.
-The First Day of Issue cancellation didn't yet exist before the middle 1920s—prior to the era when the crocheted cover came into vogue.
+The First Day of Issue cancellation didn't yet exist before the middle 1920s—prior to the era when the cacheted cover came into vogue.

-First Day Covers' Past and Their Collectors' Future
+First Day Covers' Past and Future

-As printing methods have become more sophisticated in recent years, the approximation of old caches has become easy to accomplish.
-Most legitimate producers will note when their covers contain an add-on cachet, though the collector of older FDCs should do a bit of research to make sure they are adding the real thing to their collection when they purchase from FDC dealers in the secondary market.
+As printing methods have become more sophisticated in recent years, the approximation of old cachets has become easy to accomplish.
+Most legitimate producers will note when their covers contain an add-on cachet, though the collector of older first-day covers should do a bit of research to make sure they are adding the real thing to their collection when they purchase from first-day cover dealers.

 To learn more about the ins and outs of first-day collecting, a great resource is the American First Day Cover Society.